 In Place of Jelly: Take the whites of 2 eggs, a little water, and the proper amount of powdered sugar to make thick for icing, beat together and with a knife spread over the top of each cake.
 Grate a fresh coconut and mix it with more sugar, and sprinkle it over the cakes; then layer them up, finishing the top the same.

-Remarks. — Especially applicable for use upon occasions when ice cream is to be served.
+Remarks. — This vintage cake recipe is especially applicable for use upon occasions when ice cream is to be served.

 Submitted by Darlene R.